vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-analyse-hic/aggregate_hic.rst

     :end-before: end snippet aggregate basic

-This command only produces an AggregateMatrix file (``fanc_example_100kb.agg``), which is useful for further usage with Kai-C, but not easily readable.
+This command only produces an AggregateMatrix file (``fanc_example_100kb.agg``), which is useful for further usage with FAN-C, but not easily readable.
 To extract the aggregate matrix in txt format, simply add ``-m`` and to plot it just use ``-p``:

 .. literalinclude:: code/aggregate_example_code